-And when you’re not outside adventuring, your boat has a TV with freeview, DVD player and 240 volt sockets so your kids can bring their appliances too.
-You’ll also get WIFI.
-It’s an on-the-boat service so the signal’s not strong enough for streaming films or gaming, but you can connect to the internet, keep up with emails and stay social… if you want to.
+And when you’re not outside adventuring, your boat has a TV with freeview, DVD player for some relaxing down time and 240 volt sockets so your kids can bring their appliances too.

 Really fun time.
 Take teenage children a) to occupy them off electronic gadgetry b) to steer (our two were fantastic at it and better than us!)

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.